 - Patient furniture

 With the rise of hospital-acquired infections with antibiotic-resistant organisms, some of these classifications may have to be reconsidered.
-For example, a recent outbreak of CRE in a hospital in California can be traced back to endoscopes, equipment that is classified as only semicritical, requiring only high-level disinfection.
+For example, an outbreak of CRE in a hospital in California can be traced back to endoscopes, equipment that is classified as only semicritical, requiring only high-level disinfection.
 Cleaning these scopes is extremely difficult; they are small, complex pieces of equipment.
 However, even trace contamination by antibiotic-resistant organisms can lead to serious illness and even death.
 But reclassifying equipment is not the only step required: redesigning "semicritical" items to enable better cleaning and reducing the environmental bioburden is also vital.